 The members of the National Honor Society are selected from the junior and senior classes using criteria based on scholarship, leadership, service, and character.
 Students who wish to be members of this prestigious organization must show a dedication to community service, leadership in school organizations, and exemplary character.
-Applicants qualify in the fall of their junior year by having a specified GPA of 3.65.
+Applicants qualify in the spring of their sophomore year by having a specified GPA of 3.65.
 National Honor Society members organize a variety of activities in order to raise funds for their various projects which benefit the school and the community.

 Scholarship: Students who have a cumulative grade point average of 91.25 percent, 3.65 (on a 4.0 scale) meet the scholarship requirement for membership.
 These students are then eligible for consideration on the basis of service, leadership, and character.